Feel Cold, Chilly, Chills, Chilled, Cold All The Time - anxiety symptoms

-Feel cold, chilly, chills, chilled, feeling cold all the time, shivery:
+Feel cold, chilly, chills, chilled, feeling cold all the time, shivery common anxiety symptoms descriptions:

-You may suddenly feel cold, chilly, or chilled.
-You may have an area on or in your body that feels unusually cold, chilly, chilled, or shivery.
+You suddenly feel cold, chilly, or chilled. or, you have an area on or in your body that feels unusually cold, chilly, chilled, or shivery.

 Other descriptions include feeling cold and chilly all the time, feeling chilly and tired, feeling chills all the time, feeling chills but no fever, feeling chilly and cold, feeling cold anxiety, feeling cold and tired all the time, and feeling cold and shivery.

 This feeling might feel like you are in a cold draft or like you have a chill that you can’t seem to get rid of no matter what you do, such as even with blankets, extra clothing, or with the heat turned up.

 The chilly, chilled, or cold spot may originate at one small location on or in the body, may involve the entire body, or any variation thereof.